Associate Professor of Gerontology

 BS, University of Southern California, 2002

-Tyler B. Evans, MD, MS, MPH, AAHIVS, DTM&H is currently the Chief Medical Officer (CMO) for Share Our Selves, a mission-driven federally-qualified health center (FQHC) serving nearly 20,000 underserved patients in Southern California (Orange County) focusing on special populations – especially the homeless and migrants.
-His most recent posts have been leading infectious disease divisions in a number of organizations across the US – including the AIDS HealthCare Foundation.
+Tyler B. Evans, MD, MS, MPH, AAHIVS, DTM&H is currently the Chief Medical Officer (CMO) for the county of Santa Cruz (California) Health Services Agency.
+His most recent posts have been as CMO of a mission-driven federally qualified health center (FQHC) in Southern California focusing on homelessness, substance abuse and migrant health, as well as leading infectious disease divisions in a number of organizations across the US – including the AIDS HealthCare Foundation.

 With training in tropical medicine/infectious disease, internal medicine, preventive medicine/public health, and epidemiology, he has worked extensively with vulnerable populations both in the US and abroad.
 In addition to a number of international missions (mostly in sub-Saharan Africa, South Asia and the Middle East) with Medecins Sans Frontieres (Doctors without Borders), Partners in Health and other global organizations, he has also worked domestically serving Native Americans with the Indian Health Service, as well as at a large federally qualified health center (FQHC) in NYC, where he established one of the first refugee/asylee integrated primary care/mental health programs.
 He is one of the founders of the NYC Refugee and Asylee Health Coalition (NYCRAHC).

 In terms of populations, he is most drawn to working with special populations, including migrants (namely refugees, asylees and victims of human trafficking), the LGBTQ (with a special focus on transgender populations), the homeless, and Native Americans.
+He is currently focusing on the mental health needs of women affected by gender-based violence (including conflict-related gang rapes) in the Democratic Republic of Congo (DRC).
 In terms of fields of medicine, most of his experience is in HIV/AIDS, hepatitis C, TB, neglected tropical diseases (NTDs), travel medicine, as well as general primary care and community health.
 Academically, his research interests are in HIV, hepatitis C, tropical and travel medicine, and transgender health.
 He holds two faculty appointments with a number of teaching and precepting engagements.
-He currently resides in Los Angeles, CA.
+He currently resides in Santa Cruz, CA.